The finiteness conjecture for skein modules: Algebra

 \begin{definition} The bicategory $\PrL$ has: \begin{itemize} \item As its objects locally presentable $\k$-linear categories. \item As the 1-morphisms from $\cC$ to $\cD$ the cocontinuous functors $\cC\to\cD$. \item As the 2-morphisms the natural transformations. \end{itemize} \end{definition}

 The Kelly--Deligne tensor product equips $\PrL$ with the structure of a symmetric monoidal bicategory \cite[Chapter 5]{Bird}.

 We have symmetric monoidal functors

-defined as follows: \begin{itemize} \item The functor $\Cat\longrightarrow \Bimod$ is the identity on objects and sends a functor $F\colon \cC\rightarrow \cD$ to the bimodule $\Hom_{\cD}(F(-), -)\colon \cC^{\op}\times \cD\rightarrow \Vect$. \item The functor $\fr{(-)}\colon\Bimod\rightarrow \PrL$ is the free cocompletion functor
+defined as follows: \begin{itemize} \item The functor $\Cat\longrightarrow \Bimod$ is the identity on objects and sends a functor $F\colon \cC\rightarrow \cD$ to the bimodule $\Hom_{\cD}(-, F(-))\colon \cC\times \cD^{\op}\rightarrow \Vect$. \item The functor $\fr{(-)}\colon\Bimod\rightarrow \PrL$ is the free cocompletion functor

-It is fully faithful and identifies $\Bimod$ with the full subcategory of $\PrL$ spanned by categories with enough compact projectives. \end{itemize} \begin{remark}The only locally presentable categories we will encounter are free cocompletions of small categories.\end{remark}
+It is fully faithful and identifies $\Bimod$ with the full subcategory of $\PrL$ spanned by categories with enough compact projectives \footnote{Recall that an object $x$ in a locally presentable category $\cC$ is compact projective if the functor $\Hom_\cC(x,-)$ commutes with arbitrary colimits in $\cC$.}. \end{itemize} \begin{remark}The only locally presentable categories we will encounter are free cocompletions of small categories.\end{remark}

 Since $\fr{(-)}\colon \Cat\rightarrow \PrL$ is symmetric monoidal, it sends (braided) monoidal categories to (braided) monoidal categories.
 Suppose $\cC\in\Cat$ is a monoidal category and let $F, G\in\fr{\cC}$.
 Then their tensor product is given by the Day convolution \cite{Day}